-3. Enter the Recipient Email id and Subject.
+3. Enter the Recipient’s Email id and Subject.

 Here goes the vital step.

-4. To mention other user or contact in the message, you need type @ and then type the first alphabet of person’s name.
+4. To mention other users or contacts in the message, you need type @ and then type the first alphabet of person’s name.

-Instantly the list of person’s matching your query will come up.
-Click on the of friend you want to mention in your message
+Instantly the list of persons matching your query will come up.
+Click on the friend you want to mention in your message

-The same person’s email address will be automatically added into recipients.
+The same person’s email address will be automatically added to recipients.
 This way that person will also become part of that particular email thread.

 5. Once done typing the message, click on the Send button to send the email.

-Congratulations, you just learned how to use Gmail @mention feature.
+Congratulations, you just learned how to use the Gmail @mention feature.

 With default settings, this feature is enabled in new Gmail, and there is no way to turn this feature off.
 I guess no one would like to turn off this feature, at least not me.

 Mistakenly mentioned the wrong person?
 No problem, you can undo @mention if the mail is not sent.
-For that, put the cursor at the end of the person name and press backspace key or select the name and press delete key.
+For that, put the cursor at the end of the person’s name and press the backspace key, or select the name and press the delete key.

 Want to remove the person from the thread after naming them?
-No problem, you can also do that by removing the personal email address from CC field.
-If not, the person will have full permissions to check all the future messages in the thread.
+No problem, you can also do that by removing the personal email address from the CC field.
+If not, the person will have full permission to check all future messages in the thread.

-What are your thoughts about a @mention feature in new Gmail?
+What are your thoughts about a @mention feature in the new Gmail?
 Do you like it?
-Find this blog post useful?
+Is this blog post useful?
 Let me know in the comments.